 \subsection{Hypergeometric interpretation of combinatorial identities}

-In this subsection we interpret our polynomials $s^{(\pm)}_m$ as the dual Hahn polynomials, cf. Appendix \ref{AppendixA}.
-Furthermore, it follows from Proposition \ref{Identities6} that $s^{(1)}_m$ can be realized as a linear combination of the dual Hahn polynomials with $y$-independent coefficients.
+This subsection has no further application in our paper but we think we should shed some light on our defined polynomials $s^{(\pm)}_m$ and $s^{(1)}_m$, see Equations \eqref{eq:Def-s-}, \eqref{eq:Def-s+} and \eqref{eq:Def-s1}, respectively.
+It will turn out that we can interpret $s^{(\pm)}_m$ as the dual Hahn polynomials, cf. Appendix \ref{AppendixA}.
+Furthermore, it follows from Theorem \ref{Identities6} that $s^{(1)}_m$ can be realized as a linear combination of the dual Hahn polynomials with $y$-independent coefficients.
 This linear combination can be rewritten as a sum of a hypergeometric polynomials of type $(4,3)$ and $(2,1)$ or, equivalently, as a linear combination with $y$-dependent coefficients of two dual Hahn polynomials.

 Firstly, we will consider $R_k(\cdot;\alpha)$ in the variable $y(y+1)$,

 for all $k\in\N$.

 Secondly, we observe that by standard Pochhammer identities our polynomials $s^{(\pm)}_m$ are given by generalized hypergeometric functions of type $(3,2)$: